 Listing 7-2: The module tree for the code in Listing 7-1

-This tree shows how some of the modules nest inside one another (such as hosting nests inside front_of_house) and how some modules are siblings to each other, meaning they are defined in the same module (hosting and serving are both defined within front_of_house).
-To continue the family metaphor, if module A is contained inside module, we say say that module A is the child of module B, and that module B is the parent of module A. Notice that the entire module tree is rooted under the implicit module named crate.
+This tree shows how some of the modules nest inside one another (such as hosting nests inside front_of_house).
+The tree also shows how some modules are siblings to each other, meaning they’re defined in the same module (hosting and serving are defined within front_of_house).
+To continue the family metaphor, if module A is contained inside module B, we say that module A is the child of module B, and that module B is the parent of module A. Notice that the entire module tree is rooted under the implicit module named crate.

-The module tree might remind you of the directory tree of the filesystem you have on your computer; this is a very apt comparison!
+The module tree might remind you of the filesystem’s directory tree on your computer; this is a very apt comparison!
 Just like directories in a filesystem, you use modules to organize your code.
-And just like files in a directory, we need to have a way to find our modules.
+And just like files in a directory, we need a way to find our modules.

 Paths for Referring to an Item in the Module Tree

-To show Rust where to find an item in a module tree, we use a path, in the same way that, when navigating a file system, we use a path.
+To show Rust where to find an item in a module tree, we use a path in the same way we use a path when navigating a file system.
 If we want to call a function, we need to know its path.

 A path can take two forms: